 Maria Moyer’s family heritage looms large in terms of who she is.

 Both parents were born in Greece.
 Her mother came to the states with her family when she was 15.
 On a trip back to Greece, she met and eventually married Maria’s father.
 Both were 20 years old at the time.
-Maria had her first passport as an infant and, growing up, returned to Greece to visit extended family nearly every summer – taking in large swaths of Italy, France and Spain as well.
+Maria had her first passport as an infant and, growing up, returned to Greece to visit extended family nearly every summer.

 “I learned early how to connect with different kinds of people.
 Each island in Greece has its own culture and its own dialect.
-You learn to tread lightly and realize that, most of the time, you’re going to experience something you’ve never known before.”
+You realize that, most of the time, you’re going to experience something you’ve never known before.”

 At home in Finneytown, her parents spoke only Greek to Maria and her older brother and younger sister.
 That’s why Maria is fluent in modern Greek.
 She was married in what she describes as a “big fat Greek wedding.”
-She was traditional enough (Greek) to take her husband’s name and sufficiently traditional to maintain her maiden name (Kontopos) via her middle initial.
+She was traditional enough to take her husband’s last name and sufficiently traditional to maintain her maiden name (Kontopos) via her middle name.

 The big influences in her life are her parents.
 Katerina Kontopos, who was a teacher before she became a stay-at-home mom, was neck deep in her kids’ lives.
 “I have her caring nature,” Maria says.
 “Anything I needed, all I had to do was call Mom.
 She was always the reading mom, the chaperone, whatever the school needed her to be.
 Greek mothers do everything for their families – that’s the kind of mom she has always been.”